Spanish Studies Programs in Barcelona, Spain

 - Students must enroll in one Culture course and select two alternates

 - Students may select 1 to 3 courses taught in Spanish from the Hispanic and European Studies Program (HESP) or Legal Studies Program.
 Note: HESP has language requirements.
+Content courses may have additional language prerequisites.

 Legal Studies Requirements: